PyMoDAQ/PyMoDAQ/docs/src/tutorials/git_tutorial.rst

 .. figure:: /image/tutorial_git/git_scm.svg
     :width: 600

+    Download the installer from the official website.

 Download the installer from `the official website`__.

-__ https://git-scm.com/

 Run the installer.
 From all the windows that will appear, let the default option, except for the following ones.

+__ https://git-scm.com/

 Uncheck "Windows Explorer integration".